robert17/iotf-rtd/docs/devices/device_mgmt/requests.rst

 Firmware Actions - Download
 ---------------------------

-The Download Firmware action can be initiated by using either the IoT Platform dashboard, or the REST API.
+The Download Firmware action can be initiated using either the IoT Platform dashboard, or the REST API.

-To initiate a firmware download using the REST API, issue a POST request to /mgmt/requests.
-The information provided is:
+To initiate a firmware download action using the REST API, issue a POST request to /mgmt/requests.
+The information which should be provided is:

 - The action ``firmware/download``
 - The URI for the firmware image